Purchasing Guidebook (CPE Course)

 Chapter 17.
 Applicable Information Technology

-- Recognize the reporting relationships for a purchasing department, how the role of the department changes in a multi-division environment, and the purchasing manager’s responsibilities related to ethics.
+- Recognize the reporting relationships for a purchasing department, how the role of the department changes in a multi-division environment, the responsibilities of each position, and the purchasing manager’s responsibilities related to ethics.

-- Note the process flows related to requisitions, purchase orders, and competitive bidding.
+- Describe the process flows related to requisitions, purchase orders, and competitive bidding.

 - Cite the methods available for rolling out a procurement card system.